Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 ## And For Completeness, Contravariance?

 I'm glad you asked, because this example is a little mind-bendy.
-A well-known contravariant generic is the `Action<T>` delegate, which accepts a `T` but does not return one.
+A well-known contravariant generic is the `Action<in T>` delegate, which accepts a `T` but does not return one.
+Note the use of the `in` keyword to denote contravariance.

 ```csharp
 class Animal {}